JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/grammar_and_parser.md

 property ::= (KEY?
 SEPARATOR VALUE?) | KEY
 ```

-As shown, a properties file can contain properties, comments, and line breaks.
+As shown, a Simple Language file can contain properties, comments, and line breaks.

 Please see [Grammar Kit](https://github.com/JetBrains/Grammar-Kit) documentation for more details on BNF syntax.